-As mentioned above, all views can be edited, however it is important to point out that as you utilize your service desk, we build on the information stored.
+All views can be edited.
+It is important to point out that as you utilize your service desk, SolarWinds builds on the information stored.
 That is, when you save new views, you will be able to access them in the future.
-Each index page begins with an out-of-the-box default look, however can be changed over time based on the way you choose to edit, filter and customize your service desk views.
+Each index page begins with an out-of-the-box default look.
+It can be changed over time based on the way you choose to edit, filter, and customize your service desk views.

 What is a view?

 A subset of data contained in a table.
 This data is dynamic, as it changes depending on the point in time in which the view is accessed.